 Stanton County PPD offers a load management program for irrigation customers.
 In essence, it allows these customers to choose their electric rate by selecting a level of management that suits their needs.
 Options range from “no control” to “every-other-day” to full control.
 Rates decrease as the amount of control increases.

 The program is administered by our wholesale power provider, Nebraska Public Power District.
-During times of high demand for power, NPPD will request that certain utilities control their customers' electric usage.
+During times of high demand for power, NPPD will request that certain utilities control their customers’ electric usage.
 SCPPD uses radio-frequency devices to turn off the power to wells.
-Wells can be controlled for approximately 12.5 hours within a 14-hour window (between the hours of 9 a.m. and 11 p.m.)
+Wells can be controlled for up to 12 hours within a 14-hour window (between the hours of 9 a.m. and 11 p.m.)